dsmirnov-sxope/url-shortener/README.md

 # URL Shortener
-A simple URL shortening service build with Python and Flask
+A simple URL shortening service build with Python, Flask and Redis